 Shown Their Work: The development team working on the game is located in the greater Seattle metropolitan area, and their familiarity shows by peppering small Real Life landmarks around the game's environments.
 For example, the Pike Place Market sign is still present, though the neighborhood around it has changed.
 Sometimes this is reflected in the concept art, like a piece which shows the Smith Tower against the background of the Renraku Arcology.note Ironically, the Renraku Arcology described in the books occupies the place where the Smith Tower should stand.
 Either Shadowrun ReturnsRetcons the exact location of the arcology, or the Smith Tower was somehow moved.

 Used to Be a Sweet Kid: While investigating Sam's murder, you can find a photo of him and his twin sister Jessica as children.
-In the present, he was a drunken loser (who, in his own words, probably deserved whatever killed him) and his sister's become a cold, Corrupt Corporate Executive who had Sam and several other innocents murdered because she wanted to bury their mother with the organs they'd had transplanted from her.
+In the present, he was a drunken loser (who, in his own words, probably deserved whatever killed him) and his sister has become a cold, Corrupt Corporate Executive who had Sam and several other innocents murdered because she wanted to bury their mother with the organs they'd had transplanted from her.
 And that's not even getting into her newfriends...

 Unwinnable by Mistake: During your first big fight with the Insect Spirits, they will automatically resurrect themselves and take up a combat space.
 Your only option is to run.
 If one blocks the single-square exit . . .